Euro20179/slideshow.js/README.md

 ### Options
-`slidecount`: set the slidecount, instead of slideshow.js having to figure it out `suffix`: instead of `<slideno>/index.html`, use `<slideno>suffix` (/ must be added if you want it)
+`slidecount`: set the slidecount, instead of slideshow.js having to figure it out `suffix`: instead of `<slideno>/index.html`, use `<slideno>suffix` (/ must be added if you want it) `suffix` may also be a function that takes the current slide number as input, and returns a string as the file which is a suffix for the slide

 To use the options, create a script tag above the slideshow.js one and set them using `var`
 eg: